MESKLA Exhibition

 MESKLA | Brewyon Drudh re-used copper pipe and rubbish sculptures was installed in the Foyle Studio at Tate St Ives over the long Beltane weekend of 29th April - 1st May.
 Drop-in Rubbish Sculpture & Conversation workshops were available over the three days.

 On Sunday 30th April Fran Rowse & Agnieszka Blonska joined me for a public conversation about the intricacies of making work in relation to identity.
-This conversation was recorded and we hope to have it available to ‘listen again’ soon.
+This conversation was recorded and you may ‘listen again’ via You Tube.

 The MESKLA | Brewyon Drudh exhibition of 2022 brought together all the sculptures made whilst discussing contemporary Cornish cultural identity, during Rubbish Sculpture & Converstaion workshops that year.
 The contributed sculptures were presented within an installation, made with reclaimed copper and other waste material, by Sovay Berriman.